didix21/mdutils/doc/examples/Example.md

 ## Table of Contents

-If you have defined some headers of level 1 and 2, you can create a table of contents invokingthe following command (Normally, the method will be called at the end of the code before calling``create_md_file()``)
+If you have defined some headers of level 1 and 2, you can create a table of contents invoking the following command (Normally, the method will be called at the end of the code before calling ``create_md_file()``)

 ```python
 mdFile.new_table_of_contents(table_title='Contents', depth=2)